henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 ### 4. Results

 -The model can predict the number real time.
-As we add more strokes in the canvas, the more can update the prediction live.
+As we add more strokes in the canvas, the machine will update the prediction better.

--The model is able to predict with several background and stroke colors.
+-The model is able to predict the number with several background and stroke colors.

 -The model can predict group of dots and doesn't have to be a continuous line.
--The accuracy of the model

 ### 5. Observation and Project Challenges